User Login

 Glossary of Terms

-• Can contribute to mental health conditions in either the person causing the harm or the person who was harmed.
+• Interpersonal violence is a type of potentially psychologically traumatic event or stressor.
+Interpersonal violence can contribute to mental health conditions in either the person causing the harm or the person who is harmed.

 • Examples of interpersonal violence include intimate partner violence, elder abuse, and workplace violence.